In This Article

 Dilution ratio, duration, and the recommended daily dose are three important things that you need to take into account before you apply an essential oil.
 If you are not sure if the amount you are using is correct, do a patch test first.

 The safest way to use essential oils is to use a diffuser.
 Diffusing the oils is easy and a great way to reap their benefits.
 When using a diffuser, always:

 - Use a diffuser for about 30- 40 minutes (more potent blends should only be diffused for 20 minutes)

 - Essential oils can be harmful to your pets, especially cats.
 Don’t use the oils on your pets or diffuse them in a closed area that could harm them.

 Where do My Essential Oils Come From?

-Plants for essential oils can either be cultivated on a large scale or harvested from wild (wildcrafting).
-Many essential oils are made from critically vulnerable, threatened or even endangered plants—and when these are harvested in mass quantities from the wild, their population gets even smaller.
+Plants for essential oils can either be cultivated on a large scale or harvested from the wild (wildcrafting).
+Many essential oils are made from critically vulnerable, threatened, or even endangered plants—and when these are harvested in mass quantities from the wild, their population gets even smaller.

 The essential oils that you should think twice before buying are:

 - Frankincense (Boswellia sacra, B. carterii, B. frereana, B. serrata)